vt-asaplab/ZIP/README.md

 ## Artifact Documentation

 ## Acknowledgments
+This project builds upon and integrates several existing open-source implementations:
-This project uses [gnark](https://github.com/Consensys/gnark) for PLONK proving/verification and [NFGen](https://github.com/Fannxy/NFGen) (in `src/piecewise_polynomial_approximation/NFGen/`) to precompute piecewise-polynomial approximations of non-linear functions.
+    - **[gnark](https://github.com/Consensys/gnark)**: Used for PLONK proving and verification.
+    - **[NFGen](https://github.com/Fannxy/NFGen)**: Incorporated in `src/piecewise_polynomial_approximation/NFGen/` to precompute piecewise-polynomial approximations of non-linear functions.
+    - **[zk-Location](https://github.com/tumberger/zk-Location)**: Incorporated in `src/proof_generation/zk-Location` to prove IEEE-754–compliant **linear** operations.
+    - **[caulk](https://github.com/caulk-crypto/caulk)**: Integrated into `src/proof_generation/caulk`, and we modified specific files to enable compatibility of its multi-lookup arguments with the ZIP framework.

+We gratefully acknowledge the authors and maintainers of these projects for making their work available to the community.

 ## Citing